mykmal/drab/README.md

 # DREX: Differential Regulation of EXpression

-DREX is an R package for identifying genes with tissue-specific genetic regulation of expression.
+DREX is a tool for identifying genes with tissue-specific patterns of genetic regulation.
 The documentation below covers DREX installation, required input data, and usage.
 We also provide an appendix with information on how to obtain the data used in our paper.

-**Note:** The DREX workflow is designed to be run on a linux HPC system and all provided commands are for bash (with the exception of a few R commands, which are prefaced by the `>` symbol).
+**Note:** The DREX workflow is designed to be run on a linux HPC system through SLURM.
+No other platforms are currently supported.

 ## Setup